OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ## Where you are in the OHI+ process

 The OHI+ process consists of four phases.
-In the first phase, you **learned** about the OHI to understand the philosophy behind the goals and the motivation for conducting a study.
+In the first phase, you **learned** about the OHI to understand the philosophy behind the goals and the motivation for conducting an assessment.
 In the second phase, you actively **planned** to conduct your OHI+ assessment.
-Now you will actively **conduct** the assessment by engaging with the work of finding the data, preparing the goal models, and taking the necessary steps to learn how to use the **OHI Toolbox** and related software to produce the final results.
-This is where the science of data discovery and goal model development comes in.
+Now you will actively **conduct** the assessment by engaging with the work of finding the data, preparing the goal models, and taking the necessary steps to learn how to use the **OHI Toolbox** and related software to produce final scores.
+This is where the science of data discovery and goal model development comes in, with important emphasis on transparency, collaboration, and communication.
 In the final phase, you will **communicate** the findings and results of your assessment with others.

 ![](https://docs.google.com/drawings/d/1Abt2c9n4TQRPb_m0K-Ba0aGsHxMFdhxY9BXcuOQcxfM/pub?w=700&h=600)

 **The OHI framework** allows you to synthesize the information and priorities relevant to your local context and produce comparable scores.
 Because the methods of the framework are repeatable, transparent, quantitative, and goal-driven, the process of a carrying out an OHI+ assessment is as valuable as the final results.

 The first completed assessment for a study area is valuable because it establishes a baseline and highlights the state of information quality and availability in an area.
 Any subsequent assessments carried out through time are also valuable because they can be used to track and monitor changes in ocean health.
-Your assessment will require careful thought and consideration along the way, and we encourage documentation and scripting to be done within the OHI Toolbox to facilitate collaboration and transparency, as well as the reproducibility for future assessments.
+Your assessment will require careful thought and consideration along the way, and the OHI Toolbox and workflow facilitates collaboration and transparency.
+Transparency throughout the OHI workflow will help track the decisions made during assessment calculations and will enable repeatability for future assessments.

 Each OHI+ assessment should have a clear purpose.
 One of the typical reasons for conducting an independent assessment is to inform policy and management decisions.
-Assessments can be more relevant to management when they are conducted at the spatial scales at which policy decisions are made, such as states, provinces, or counties.
-The **regions** and the overall **study area** are definitions that will be used throughout the assessment.
+Assessments can be more relevant to management when they are conducted at the spatial scales at which policy decisions are made, such as states, provinces, or counties. **Regions** and **study area** are terms that will be used throughout the assessment.
 The study area is the entire spatial boundary of your assessment, while the regions are the smaller subdivisions within the study area.
 In the OHI framework, goal scores are calculated for regions separately and then combined to produce an overall OHI score for each study area.
-The number of regions varies with each assessment's study area; completed assessments have had between one and 221 regions.
+The number of regions varies with each assessment's study area; completed assessments have had between one and 220 regions.

 <!---add calculation fig--->